 It’s important to make sure the interviewer can adequately see you during the call.
-Too much background light might darken your image, whereas no background light will pose an issue as well.
+Too much background light might darken your image, whereas no background light will pose an issue as well change background of photo that appears good with the colors in the image.
 Try using a soft diffused light that does not put your face in a shadow.
 Avoiding bright lights that are not in the camera is helpful here as well.

 ● Work the angle: